After synagogue shooting, Squirrel Hill residents shaken but not surprised

 On most Sundays in Squirrel Hill, people watch football and root for the Steelers, Aizenman said.
 But this Sunday was different.
 "I guess people are staying home," he said.

-Officials said that Bowers is believed to have acted alone and that there was no additional threat, officials said.
+Officials said that Bowers is believed to have acted alone and that there was no additional threat.

 "He will be held fully accountable," U.S. Attorney Scott Brady said at the news conference.